-It’s finally true: Mercury Plaza is closing its doors in just a few months’ time.
+It’s finally true: Mercury Plaza is closing its doors.
 Josie Adams and Tina Tiller went for a last meal at the iconic Karangahape Road food court.

 Mercury Plaza is known for beloved restaurants like Chinese Cuisine, Maruten Ramen, and E-Sarn WOK.
 Delicious though they all are, it has offered far more to the masses in its 25-year history.
 It’s home to the only arcade in Auckland that sits in direct sunlight, a bottomless supermarket, and a mysterious hairdresser.
 A large, rusty spire with art-deco inspired semi-circles juts out of its roof, a la Pizza Planet from Toy Story.